qdm12/updated/README.md

 ## Features

-Periodically build:
+- Periodically builds
     - A list of unique malicious hostnames
     - A list of unique malicious IP addresses
+    - A list of unique ads hostnames
+    - A list of unique surveillance hostnames
     - InterNIC's named roots for DNS resolvers
     - Root anchors XML for DNS resolvers
     - Root keys to be used by Unbound

-and optionally upload the changes to a Git repository using an SSH key.
+- Optionally upload the changes to a Git repository using an SSH key

-Based on Scratch with a total uncompressed size of 15.4MB
+- Based on the Scratch image with a total uncompressed size of 15.4MB

-Compatible with amd64, x86 and ARM v6/v7/v8
+- Compatible with amd64, x86 and ARM v6/v7/v8

 ## Setup

 ### Using Docker (recommended)

-1. <details><summary>CLICK IF YOU HAVE AN ARM DEVICE</summary><p>

-    You need to build the Docker image on your device:

-    ```sh
-    docker build -t qmcgaw/updated https://github.com/qdm12/updated.git
-    ```

-    </p></details>

 1. For bind mounting, create a `files` directory with the right permissions: